Regulatory Compliance Services

 Teneo can provide our clients with an outsourced internal audit function or assist with establishing your own internal audit function.
 Our team of professionals provide a diverse skill set, with experience in topics such as risk management, forensic investigations and regulatory compliance.

-We will work with you to develop a plan that appropriately addresses the risks faced by your organisation, incorporating reviews of areas such as business continuity, data privacy and governance and oversight.
+We will work with you to develop a plan that appropriately addresses the risks faced by your organisation, incorporating reviews of areas such as business continuity, data privacy, governance and oversight.